EnergySage/pytest-quarantine/CONTRIBUTING.md

     $ tox -e check
     ```

     These checks are also run on every commit via pre-commit hooks.
-Please fix any errors before committing.
+Please fix any failures before committing.

 - Run the tests in all supported Python versions, generate a coverage report, and run the checks: